abetusk/dev/projects/laser-spike/laser-spike.md

 Once all the laser diodes have been attached, if possible, test each laser diode to make sure they still function.
-Testing earlier in the process helps weed out potential promblems down the line.
+Testing earlier in the process helps weed out potential problems down the line.
 Engineering and electronics are hard to do in general and when there's the added element of electronics attached to clothing that's bending, bumping, moving and flexing, it makes it all that much more probable that failure occurs.